 Learn how to make this healthy Baked Falafel recipe following my simple steps!
-Make your falafel recipe baked, not deep-fried like so many recipes call for!
+Make your falafel recipe baked, not deep-fried, as so many recipes call for!
 This homemade falafel recipe creates delicious patties made from chickpeas and herbs that are full of fresh flavors.

 This is the point where I remind you that I’m just a simple, small-town girl who grew up with a very limited palate.
 When I’ve traveled internationally I have often-times struggled with eating strange food.
 Falafel would have definitely been on my list of no-no food up through my early 20s.
 I just wasn’t into anything I didn’t recognize.